Aging Rockets Pt. 1

 It snapped.
 The elastic had lost its stretch, and frayed.
 The nosecone came down separate under chute, but the body tube basically did a core sample.
 I kicked myself for not remembering, and "wasting" the rocket.

 But, I was able to recover the body tube, examine the crumple and determine that only a half inch or so of the body tube needed to be sliced off.
 And so I set to work with my Exacto knife and savaged the rocket.
 Plus, I replaced the shock cord with a rubber band that I had bought in the trash bag aisle of the local Kroger store.
-(Perhaps a little pricey for two shock cords, but it was the same material as Estes includes in their kits, and it was present...no shipping...no waiting.)
+(Perhaps a little pricey for two shock cords, but it was the same material as Estes includes in their kits, and it was immediately available....no shipping...no waiting.)

 The point of this piece is to tell you that a great source for low power rockets is your former and aging rocketeers, who will frequently let you have a bargain.